Best iPhone: How to pick the perfect iPhone for you

 Picking out an iPhone used to be easier—just get the newest one with all the storage you can afford.
 We still recommend plenty of storage, but the choice of which iPhone to go with that storage isn’t quite so cut-and-dry.
 Do you want the phone with the best camera, the one with the lowest starting price, or maybe just one with a headphone jack?

-We’re here to help, with this always-updated guide of every iPhone currently sold by Apple, and how to decide which is the best for you.
+If you must buy an iPhone right now, we’re here to help.
+Presented here is a guide of every iPhone currently sold by Apple, and how to decide which is the best for you.

 iPhone 7 Plus: Best overall, best camera

 The flagship of flagships is the iPhone 7 Plus, released in September 2016.
 It’s got an absurdly fast A10 Fusion processor that combines two high-performance cores to run desktop-class apps, and two low-power cores that stretch battery life during less-intensive tasks.
 Apple quotes 13–15 hours of Internet use, 14 hours of video playback, or 60 hours of audio playback per charge.
 In our testing, we got 7 hours, 55 minutes of video playback between 100 percent and 50 percent charged—this thing just goes and goes.

 But the biggest selling point of the iPhone 7 Plus is its two-lens camera system.
 It combines a wide-angle lens with an f/1.8 aperture to let in more light, with a “telephoto” lens with f/2.8 aperture for getting in close.
 The Camera app still does all the work for you (sometimes even choosing 2x digital zoom over 2x optical zoom if the result will be a better image), but the real magic happens when it combines data from both lenses.
 The Portrait mode, currently in beta as part of iOS 10.1, is a great example of that, automatically blurring the background while keeping your subject’s face in focus.